one-ware/OneWare/README.md

 - Integrated simulation tools with a high-speed, multithreaded VCD Viewer
 - AI Generator for creating highly optimized neural networks effortlessly
 - Extensible architecture to unlock additional functionality and hardware support with custom extensions
+- All the features you would expect from a modern IDE, with builtin GIT support

 ## Download